 - Any caramel candy will do if you can’t find the Dove ones.
 There are lots of other options in the candy aisle, including Hershey’s Kisses and Rolos.

-- It is VERY important that you do not skip BOTH chilling steps.
+- It is VERY important that you do BOTH chilling steps.
 This dough is very wet, which results in a gooey soft cookie, but they’ll spread too much if you don’t chill them as directed.

 Salted Caramel Molasses Cookies